 "There must be quite a few things that a hot bath won't cure, but I don't know many of them." — Sylvia Plath

 Water Magic: Sink into a bathtub full of healing.
-Here is a Do It Yourself recipes and a few tips on how to creatively blend your own bath soak.
-Take a long soak in the tub warm the winter bones.
+Here is a Do It Yourself recipe and a few tips on how to creatively blend your own bath soak.
+Take a long soak in the tub to warm the winter bones.

 For this particular soak I've created a blend filled with ingredients I gathered on Sullivan's Island this winter.
 This soak smells 'heavenly'' and is named in honor of the Stella Maris Cathedral on the point of the island.
 Stella Maris refers to Star of the Sea.

 This combination creates a heady dip for a winter mermaid when the beaches are isolated, the surf roars, and the fog rolls in.

 This special bath blend contains crisp Bay Leaves (easily found in most kitchen cupboards) Cedar bits,(from trees in your yard or neighborhood) and Roses (dried or fresh, organic is good).
 I added essential oils of Rose Absolute, a hint of Vetiver and additional Bay Leaf.
 These items are stirred into a bowl of epsom salts, inexpensive and easily found at your grocery or pharmacy.
 I like white salts for this blend as they are reminiscent of snow and the background looks beautiful against the green and red.
 I also add Honey or Coconut Powder as I find it really softens the skin, but that isn't necessary, you will also want to stir in a little oil.